 The compensation committee is composed of three non-employee directors: Messrs.
-Castleman, Braginsky and Chryssis.
-No member of the compensation committee is or was formerly a permanent officer or employee of the Company.
+Castleman and Wagner and Ms. Egger.
+No member of the compensation committee is or was an officer or employee of the Company, other than Mr. Wagner who served as our acting Chief Operating Officer from January 2006 to January 2007.
 No interlocking relationship exists between the Company's Board of Directors or compensation committee and the Board of Directors or compensation committee of any other company, nor has such interlocking relationship existed in the past.
 None of our executive officers has served as a member of the compensation committee, or other committee serving an equivalent function, of any other entity, one of whose executive officers served as a member of our compensation committee.

-REPORT OF THE COMPENSATION COMMITTEE OF THE BOARD OF DIRECTORS ON EXECUTIVE COMPENSATION
+REPORT OF THE COMPENSATION COMMITTEE OF THE BOARD OF DIRECTORS ON EXECUTIVE COMPENSATION\

-The compensation committee of the Board of Directors has reviewed and discussed the Compensation Discussion and Analysis with the Company's management, and based on such review and discussions, the compensation committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this proxy statement.
+The compensation committee of the Board of Directors has reviewed and discussed the Compensation Discussion and Analysis with the Company's management, and based on such review and discussions, the compensation committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement.

-COMPENSATION COMMITTEE
+COMPENSATION COMMITTEE: